-Please welcome Sandra Richards today with her diversity picture book list celebrating family, food, art, and music through the lens of African American authors and illustrators.
+Please welcome Sandra Richards today with her diverse picture book list celebrating family, food, art, and music through the lens of African American authors and illustrators.
 She is a debut author with a wonderful picture book about rice and beans classics eaten all over the world called Rice & Rocks.
-We are giving away a copy.
-Please fill out the Rafflecopter at the bottom to win!

 A Legacy of Culture: Diverse Picture Books about Family, Food, Art & Music

 Dinner at Aunt Connie’s House by Faith Ringgold

 Dinner at Aunt Connie’s is even more special than usual when Melody meets not only her new adopted cousin but twelve inspiring African-American women, who step out of their portraits and join the family for dinner.